 Disaster Resources for Florida United Ways

-In addition to the important DISASTER LINKS below, United Way of Florida has compiled a small library of DISASTER PREPAREDNESS & RESPONSE RESOURCES, as well as a DISASTER RESOURCES TOOL KIT for Florida United Ways.
+In addition to the important DISASTER LINKS below, United Way of Florida has compiled a small library of UNITED WAY DISASTER PREPAREDNESS & RESPONSE RESOURCES, as well as a DISASTER RESOURCES TOOL KIT for Florida United Ways.
 Feel free to adapt these examples to your organization’s disaster-related practices and preparedness plans.

 - National Hurricane Center